eclipse-apoapsis/ort-server/storage/README.md

 ## Using a Storage

 With the [Storage](spi/src/main/kotlin/Storage.kt) class, the storage abstraction defines a facade class that handles the creation and initialization of a concrete `StorageProvider` instance and simplifies the usage of the storage API by providing a number of convenience functions.
-In order to access a storage for a specific use case, a `Storage` instance has to be created using the `create()` function from the companion object.
+To access a storage for a specific use case, a `Storage` instance has to be created using the `create()` function from the companion object.
 The function expects an object with the current application configuration and a string defining the current use case.
 As mentioned earlier, different storage implementations can be configured for different data to be stored.
 To resolve the desired implementation for the current use case, the `create()` function searches for a configuration section under the given identifier.